LeviHassel/numerical-analysis-methods/scatterPlot/README.md

 # Visualization of Triangular Scatter Plots

 ## Overview
-This program takes as input a set of vertices with elevation values and a set of triangles formed from those vertices and gives as output a visualization of the elevation at the grid points.
+This program takes as input a set of vertices with elevation values and gives as output a visualization of the elevation at the grid points.
 Below is an example of a set of elevation measurements you can use this program to analyze.

 ![alt text](https://cloud.githubusercontent.com/assets/9669653/22080195/4fe7dee0-dd84-11e6-9200-716750a0ce89.jpg "Elevation Measurements")